 1. Length of ownership

-100 m How long have you owned the property?
-45475
+How long have you owned the property?
+7 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

-475 What are the arrangements for parking at your property?
+What are the arrangements for parking at your property?

 (Please tick all that apply)

-Garage
+• Garage

 Allocated parking space

-Driveway
+• Driveway

 Shared parking

-• On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

-Conservation area
+4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?